pantheon-systems/documentation/source/content/guides/platform-considerations/04-files-directories.md

 ### Alternative Approaches

-You can run the export from the command line using tools like [Terminus](/terminus), [Drush](/drush), [WP-CLI](/wp-cli) and cron will produce a better result.
+You can run the export from the command line using tools like [Terminus](/terminus), [Drush](/drush), [WP-CLI](/wp-cli) and cron, which will produce a better result.
 Larger data sets can be exported, as command line processes have longer timeouts than HTTP requests.
 Refer to [Timeouts on Pantheon](/timeouts) for more information.
 You won't need to batch your export, which allows it to run to completion on a single application container.

 The best solution is often to implement data exports as a web service, incrementally exchanging the data with the target system.